You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 I'm a little different.

-If if the Yankees lose, I go right to the Mets and the Mets are winning and the Yankees are getting crushed this year.
+If the Yankees lose, I go right to the Mets, and the Mets are winning, and the Yankees are getting crushed this year.

 I know exactly what you mean.

-Hey, but like John, everybody, use your common sense.
+Hey, but Lake John, everybody, use your common sense.

-The two evils that y'all claim that's out there, I'm gonna take the Trump because of the fact that C and E and already lying on Trump about the minimum wage.
+The two evils that y'all claim that's out there, I'm going to take the Trump because of the fact that CNN already lying on Trump about the minimum wage.

-Get jobs, and we don't have to worry about minimum wage because you'll be working to make money, and you don't have to worry about it.
+Trump wants to get jobs to offset the minimum wage, get jobs, and we don't have to worry about minimum wage because you'll be working to make money and you have to worry about it.

 You get a good job.